Skip to main content

 Protocols and Capabilities from the Nanotechnology Characterization Lab

-The Nanotechnology Characterization Laboratory (NCL) has developed a standardized analytical cascade that performs physicochemical characterization as well as preclinical testing of the immunology, pharmacology and toxicology properties of nanoparticles and devices.
+The Nanotechnology Characterization Laboratory (NCL) has developed a standardized analytical cascade that includes physicochemical characterization as well as preclinical testing of the immunology, pharmacology and toxicology properties of nanoparticles and devices.
 These efforts are meant to aid developers in transitioning their concepts from the discovery-phase into clinical trials.
-NCL will work with each sponsor to individually tailor a research plan specific to their concept, to help fill critical gaps in their characterization portfolio as they prepare to meet regulatory requirements for an investigational new drug (IND) or investigational device exemption (IDE) filing with the Food and Drug Administration.
+NCL works with each sponsor to individually tailor a research plan specific to their concept, to help fill critical gaps in their characterization portfolio as they prepare to meet regulatory requirements for an investigational new drug (IND) or investigational device exemption (IDE) filing with the Food and Drug Administration.

 In this video, Dr. Stephan Stern talks about the importance of using standardized methods for nanomedicine testing in pursuit of regulatory filings.